-The Division has established a protocol for de minimis burning when a formal burn plan is not required by the Division of Air Quality.
-It is encouraged that each area develops programmatic burn plans meeting current NWCG standards that cover these types of burns.
-Each de minimis burn event will have a completed checklist prior to the initiation of any ignition.
+Each de minimis burn event described above not needing a full NWCG burn plan will have at minimum a completed checklist prior to the initiation of any ignition.
 The form includes briefing, forecasts, indices, smoke management forms, notifications and is completed with a signature.
-The Checklist can be found in the Reference Section on page 263 or on the FFSL Enterprise Forms page under the Fire section (https://ffsl.link/EnterpriseForms) - for QR code see 6.19 on page 190.
+The Checklist can be found in the Reference Section on page 263 or on the FFSL Enterprise Forms page under the Fire section https://ffsl.link/EnterpriseForms - for QR code see 6.20 on page 203.